Dinosaur Contemporaries

 Glyptops plicatulus

 Glyptops plicatulus was another Late Jurassic turtle living in the Morrison ecosystem.
-Both an adult and juvenile were found in the Carnegie Quarry.
+An adult and juvenile were found in the Carnegie Quarry.
 The adult is one of the best preserved Glyptops specimens ever found.
 The smaller shell is one of the only well-preserved juvenile specimens of Glyptops known to science.
 Like Dinochelys, scientists believe Glyptops lived a life similar to that of modern turtles.
 It lived in or near water, and likely ate plants, insects, and/or small fish.
-The shells of adult and juvenile Glyptops had slightly different patterns, with the juvenile's shell having a gap that between scutes (plates) that would allow for more growth.
+The shells of adult and juvenile Glyptops had slightly different patterns, with the juvenile's shell having a gap between the scutes (shell plates) that would allow for more growth.
 Scientists can tell from the fossilized specimens that Glyptops was capable of retracting its head by folding its neck back vertically, just like modern-day box turtles, pond turtles, and tortoises.

 A drawing of a opisithius rarus, a kind of lizard-like reptile called a sphenodont.
 The drawing is heavily based on a tuatara.

-Opisithius rarus, was not a true lizard, but a type of lizard-like reptile called a sphenodont.
+Opisthius rarus was not a true lizard, but a type of lizard-like reptile called a sphenodont.

 NPS / Molly Swindle